jordanrios94/mongodb-joyride-lesson-2018/README.md

 ## Running the tests

 The test suite used is mocha.
-All the tests are covering the mongoose models created.
+All the tests are covering the express routes created and validating against a test database for assertions.

 To run tests, execute the following in the terminal.